A positive culture in the workplace makes a real difference

 - help them cope with challenges

 - and aid them in getting along with others in the workplace

 So how do we build a positive culture?

 Martin Seligman, positive psychologist and author of the 2011 book Flourish, developed the PERMA model, which details the five elements that must be in place for us to experience lasting well-being.

 P: Positive Emotion

 Let’s break each of these elements down further and see how they apply when it comes to building a positive culture in the workplace:

-Meaning: People want to feel a sense of meaning and purpose in their day-to-day work life.
-We want to feel that what we does matter; that what we are contributing plays a central part in the ‘bigger picture’.
-Leaders therefore must empower their team members to see the deeper layers in their work.
-Revisit your company’s mission purpose and vision statements in a special meeting.
+People want to feel a sense of meaning and purpose in their day-to-day work life.
+We want to feel that what we do matter; that what we are contributing plays a central part in the ‘bigger picture’.
+Leaders, therefore, must empower their team members to see the deeper layers in their work.
+Revisit your company’s mission purpose and vision statements at a special meeting.
 How does each team member’s work relate to those statements?
-In what ways does each team member fulfill your company’s unique vision?
+In what ways does each team member fulfil your company’s unique vision?
 Getting to the heart of it may very well be what your team needs to feel inspirited and encouraged.